 FRESHFARM believes that fair, equitable access to healthy foods is vital to nourishing a sustainable food future.
 Our food access programs connect underserved communities with local foods grown by regional farmers, ensuring that fresh and local foods are accessible to all, regardless of income or background, while amplifying growers’ vital role in improving food security in our region.
-These programs include:

 Pop Up Food Hub

 Through our gleaning program, FRESHFARM works closely with our network of farmers and producers to recover tens of thousands of pounds of fresh and local food at our markets each year.
-We partner with emergency food assistance organizations across the region to help get leftover market food to those who need it most, ensuring that our most vulnerable neighbors have access to nutritious foods while reducing food waste at the same time.
-Learn more.